abhinavpb-249/Matrix-Numerov-using-Python/README.md

 <b>Solving Schrodinger equation using Matrix Nuumerov method in Python</b>

+Aim: To plot the stationary state of a quantum system using Python

 The Schrödinger equation is a linear partial differential equation that governs the wave function of a quantum- mechanical system.
 On applying initial, boundary and